jmbhughes/asteroids/README.md

 ## New features added already
 - Converted to Bevy 0.10
+- Fixed bullet bug where the bullet first shows up in the center of the screen

 ## Roadmap
-- Fix bullet bug where the bullet first shows up in the center of the screen
 - Allow lives for the ship
 - Add menus
 - Keep a high score (longest duration plus asteroids shot or something)